Gedearya/BookshelfAPI/README.md

 Kelas ini ditujukan untuk individu yang ingin melangkah menjadi seorang Back-End Developer dengan standar kompetensi internasional milik AWS.
 Di akhir kelas, siswa dapat membuat RESTful API sederhana secara mandiri untuk mendukung fungsionalitas suatu aplikasi.

-Materi yang dipelajari:
+Study material:

-- **Pengenalan ke Back-End** : Menjelaskan peran front-end dan back-end, bagaimana cara client dan server berkomunikasi melalui protokol HTTP, dan arsitektur RESTFul API dalam membangun web service.
-(3 Jam)
+- **Introduction to Back-End** : Explains the roles of front-end and back-end, how clients and servers communicate via HTTP protocol, and RESTFul API architecture in building web services.
+(3 hours)
-- **Dasar-Dasar Node.js** : Mengenal Node.js serta mengetahui dasar dari Node.js seperti global dan process object, modularization, Node Package Manager (NPM), eventing, filesystem, dan teknik stream.
-(8 Jam)
+- **Node.js Basics** : Get to know Node.js and know the basics of Node.js such as global and process objects, modularization, Node Package Manager (NPM), eventing, filesystems, and stream techniques.
+(8 hours)
-- **Membangun Web Service menggunakan Node.js** : Membangun Web Service menggunakan Node.js secara native dan melalui framework Hapi, membangun RESTFul API sederhana.
-(10 Jam)
+- **Build Web Service using Node.js** : Build Web Service using Node.js natively and through the Hapi framework, build a simple RESTFul API.
+(10 hours)
-- **Deploy Web Service** : Mengenal dan menggunakan Amazon EC2, mengoperasikan Amazon EC2 melalui SSH, menjalankan RESTFul API di Amazon EC2.
-(5 Jam)
+- **Deploy Web Service** : Know and use Amazon EC2, operate Amazon EC2 via SSH, run RESTFul API on Amazon EC2.
+(5 Hours)
-- **Mengonsumsi dan Menguji RESTful API menggunakan Postman** : Memasang Postman.
-Mengonsumsi RESTful API untuk tujuan pengujian dan menuliskan skenario uji otomatis menggunakan Postman.
-(5 Jam)
+- **Consuming and Testing RESTful API using Postman** : Installing Postman.
+Consuming a RESTful API for testing purposes and writing automated test scenarios using Postman.
+(5 Hours)

-Evaluasi pembelajaran:
+Learning evaluation:

-- **Submission** : Proyek akhir berupa praktik siswa berbentuk Bookshelf API berupa membuat Back-End dari aplikasi catatan yang memiliki fungsi Create, Read, Update, dan Delete.
+- **Submission** : Final project in the form of student practice in the form of a Bookshelf API in the form of creating a Back-End of a notes application that has Create, Read, Update, and Delete functions.

-Total jam yang dibutuhkan untuk menyelesaikan kelas ini, mulai dari persiapan kelas sampai evaluasi belajar, adalah **45** jam.
+The total hours needed to complete this class, from class preparation to learning evaluation, is **45** hours.

 [^1]: [Show Credential](https://www.dicoding.com/certificates/4EXGN6VM9ZRL)